GuardianMaua/frente_oficina/README.md

 │   │   │   ├── writeup.docx
 ```

-Each category will have a directory named after it, containing various CTF challenges related to that specific topic.
+Each category will have a specific directory, containing various CTF challenges related to that topic.
 Inside each challenge directory, there will be a writeup file with a brief description of the challenge, along with any necessary files.
-If a category does not exist, it can be created following the existing structure.
+If a category does not exist, contact one of the coordinators.

 ## How to Contribute 🤔